homorunner/ASG-benchmark/README.md

-# BoardgameBench
+# Abstract Strategy Game Benchmark

-A Rust-based benchmark for evaluating LLM performance on abstract board game puzzles.
+A benchmark for evaluating LLM performance on abstract strategy game puzzles, currently focused on board games like chess.

 ## Overview